adolfiscariot/Ideahub/LIVE_DEV_DOC.md

 - Have it as member or admin tag (remove the "you are")

 - Remove the config button in the group component html page

+- Ensure the information and components inside each group card is level with those around it

 ## NICE TO HAVE

 - EDIT GROUP NAME button probably

-- Probably remove the list view entirely

 - POSSIBLY HAVE CATEGORIES TO AVOID SO MUCH CLUTTER FROM ALL SORTS OF GROUPS WITH THE FORMATION OF GROUPS - how can we categorize the groups